jembi/JeMPI/documentation/ui-user-guide.md

 **Design view**

-This view must allows the user to do the following :
+This view must allow the user to do the following :

-- Select the operator values from a drop down field eg “And” and “Or”
+- Select the operator values from a dropdown field, e.g., "And" and "Or"
-- Select common field values from a drop down field.
+- Select common field values from a dropdown field
-- Select comparator function from a drop down field eg “Exact”, “Low Fuzziness” etc
+- Select comparator function from a dropdown field, e.g., "Exact", "Low Fuzziness," etc.
-- Add a second row of input fields by selecting the add add icon button
+- Add a second row of input fields by selecting the add icon button
 - Save rule by selecting the add rule button
 - Exit edit mode and cancel previous edits.
 - Delete existing row of input fields
 ![Blocking Design View](.gitbook/assets/25)

   **Probabilistic**
-  In the Probabilistic tab the user can define the linking threshold ranges and/or values.
+  In the Probabilistic tab, the user can define the linking threshold ranges and/or values.

   All values must be entered as per the rules defined.
   ![Probabilistic Tab](.gitbook/assets/26)